openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 OnConflictAbort
 ```

-**Function:** When a conflict occurs, aborts the current SQL statement and rolls back any changes made by it, while preserving changes caused by previous SQL statements in the same transaction and keeping the transaction active.
+**Function:** When a conflict occurs, aborts the current SQL statement and rolls back any changes made by it, while preserving changes from prior SQL statements in the same transaction and keeping the transaction active.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core